KTx-CONNECT | Kidney transplant adherence, made measurable

 Solution

-KTx-CONNECT is digital adherence infrastructure that supports recipients, families, and transplant teams without adding clinic burden.
+KTx-CONNECT is an in-development platform designed to support recipients, families, and transplant teams without adding clinic burden.

 Rx